 Brain aneurysm (a bulge in an artery in your brain)

-Brain AVM (arteriovenous malformation) — an abnormal formation of brain blood vessels
+Brain AVM (arteriovenous malformation) (arteriovenous malformation) — an abnormal formation of brain blood vessels

 Brain tumor (both cancerous and noncancerous)

 While brain trauma of any sort may result in a concussion as well as a brain lesion, concussions and brain lesions are not the same thing.
 Concussions more often occur without ever causing any changes on the CT or MRI and are diagnosed by symptoms rather than imaging tests.